Quitting our jobs was one of the hardest things we’ve ever done, especially because we loved what we were doing – well, the greater portion thereof.

-With our jobs, we also leave the security and comfort of our established life behind.
+With our jobs, we also leave behind the security and comfort of our established lives.
 What about friends?
 What about health insurance?
 Mortgage?
 How long will our savings last?
 Who will offer us another job if we stay out of the workforce for so long?
 These and many other questions kept us often awake at night.

 But a dream stays a dream if you are too scared to chase it.
 And most people’s dreams remains just that.
 Fear of the unknown keeps them away from unfolding the possibilities in life.